natashaclerkin/fiid-memory-game-MS2/README.md

 ### Scope
 To achieve the strategic goals, I wanted to include the following features in this production release:

-- Simple and short signup form
+- Instructions for the game with inviting 'try your luck' **button**
+- Simplistic, interactive **JavaScript-led timed memory game** using  - including timer and flip counter
-- Nav bar with minimal content - i.e. just social media links and link to main site
+- Header containing company logo and **Nav bar** with minimal content to not distract player- i.e. just necessary links such as social media and link to main Fiid site
-- Simplistic timed memory game using JavaScript - including countdown and flip counter
+- **Background image** featuring company products
+- Short **signup form** for users to complete in order to receive a discount

 ### Structure
-The user will be presented with a short, simple user-friendly game leaving them with an enjoyable experience, a lasting memory of the 4 products and hopefully a discount to use at the checkout.
+The user will be presented with a short, simple user-friendly game leaving them with an enjoyable experience, a lasting memory of the 4 Fiid products and hopefully a discount to use at the checkout.

 ### Skeleton
 - [Wireframes](assets/wireframes/wireframes.pdf "Fiid Wireframes"): The project contains the instructions screen, the game screen, gameover screen and win screen.